amattu2/contact-template/README.md

 # Introduction
-A simple web based user-to-user contract template.
+This is a simple HTML/JavaScript based user-to-user contract template.
 Optionally require a user signature.

 # Notes
 This is NOT a legal contract template, simply the design.